lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 | B3   | > 10<sup>6</sup>                |                                                                                   | yields limited performance benefits   |
 {: #phyratetbl title='Classes of Physical Layer Bitrate'}

-(note: 'Bx' stands for 'Bit rate x')
+(note: 'Bx' stands for 'Bit rate class x')

 B0 technologies lead to very high transmission times, which may be close to or even greater than the Maximum Segment Lifetime (MSL) assumed on